ScaledMarkets/dabl/langref/if_error_stmt.md

 An error handler sequence of procedural statements may contain an `if error` statement.
 If so, that `if error` defines a new error handler that permantently replaces the one that is currently installed.

+If a function call within an error handler returns a value (i.e., has a target), the value is scoped to the task.